© Andy Lloyd - www.alpictures.eu

 Many of the accidents resulting in deaths have occurred right next to the piste, due to ignorance.
 They could therefore have been avoided.
 If you are a good skier or snowboarder who mostly skis on the piste and you play around next to the piste, then you are a prime candidate for an accident.
 The same goes for climbers: statistics show that the typical victim of an avalanche is a male in his mid-late 20's, has a good level of knowledge about skiing, boarding or climbing, but very little knowledge about avalanches.

 How long can you live under the snow?

-People die quickly from carbon dioxide poisoning because their carbon dioxide builds up in the snow around their mouths.
-Statistics show that about 90% of avalanche victims can be recovered alive if they are dug out within the first 5 minutes.
-However, after 45 minutes, only 20-30% are still alive - after two hours, almost no one is alive.
+People die quickly from carbon dioxide poisoning, because their carbon dioxide builds up in the snow around their mouths.
+Statistics show that about 90% of avalanche victims can be recovered alive if they are dug out within the first five minutes.
+However, after 45 minutes only 20-30% are still alive and after two hours almost no one is alive.

 How do I judge if a slope is 'dangerous'?

 Here are a few things that you should look for systematically each time you go out onto a slope (this list is not exhaustive, but it covers the essentials!):